alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 I wanted to jot down a couple of words on _discovering_ the literature.
 Like, where do papers new can come from.

-Before we start: your library might provide a surprising amount of useful resources!
-E.g., Clemson University Libraries offer ["Research & Course Guides"](https://libraries.clemson.edu/find/research-course-guides/)
+**Note:** your library might provide a surprising amount of useful resources!
-(with specific sections on [Industrial Engineering](https://clemson.libguides.com/IE), [Mathematics](https://clemson.libguides.com/Mathematics), and [Computer
+E.g., Clemson University Libraries offer ["Research & Course Guides"](https://libraries.clemson.edu/find/research-course-guides/) (with/ specific sections on [Industrial Engineering](https://clemson.libguides.com/IE), [Mathematics](https://clemson.libguides.com/Mathematics), and [Computer
 Science](https://clemson.libguides.com/ComputerScience)).
 I would like to thank our Librarian Jennifer Groff for a very productive email conversation, which helped me a lot in preparing this discussion.
 There might be more useful sources -- check out the website!